 \subsection{Splatting and Merging}

-The first step in our splatting-based synthesis for video frame interpolation is to warp $I_0$ and $I_1$ to the desired interpolation instant $t$ using $F_{0 \shortto t}$ and $F_{1 \shortto t}$ respectively.
-However and as shown in Figure~\ref{fig:splatmetrics}, one cannot simply splat an input image as is since multiple pixels in the source image may map to the same target location.
-To address this ambiguity, we follow recent work on softmax splatting~\cite{Niklaus_CVPR_2020} and use an auxiliary weight $M^\text{splat}$ that serves as a soft inverse z-buffer.
-We will discuss how to compute $M^\text{splat}$ in Section~\ref{sec:method:metrics}.
+The core of our splatting-based synthesis is to warp $I_0$ and $I_1$ to the desired interpolation instant $t$ using $F_{0 \shortto t}$ and $F_{1 \shortto t}$ respectively.
+However, one cannot simply splat an input image as is since multiple pixels in the source image may map to the same target location as shown in Figure~\ref{fig:splatmetrics}.
+To address this ambiguity, we follow \cite{Niklaus_CVPR_2020} and use an auxiliary weight $M^\text{splat}$ that serves as a soft inverse z-buffer (called $Z$ in \cite{Niklaus_CVPR_2020}).
+We discuss how to obtain $M^\text{splat}$ in Section~\ref{sec:method:metrics}.

-Next, one may be tempted to directly splat $I_0$ using the optical flow $F_{0 \shortto t}$ subject to the splatting metric $M_{0}^\text{splat}$ in order to obtain $I_{0 \shortto t}$ ($I_0$ warped to time $t$).
+One may be tempted to directly splat $I_0$ using the optical flow $F_{0 \shortto t}$ subject to the splatting metric $M_{0}^\text{splat}$ in order to obtain $I_{0 \shortto t}$ ($I_0$ warped to time $t$).
 However and as shown in Figure~\ref{fig:splatflows}, this naive application of softmax splatting will lead to subtle artifacts and introduce unnecessary blurriness.
-Instead, we follow existing warping-based interpolation approaches and splat $F_{0 \shortto t}$ to $t$ to obtain $F_{t \shortto 0}$ which is then used to backward warp $I_0$ to $t$~\cite{Baker_IJCV_2011, Herbst_OTHER_2009}.
+Instead, we follow existing warping-based interpolation approaches and splat $F_{0 \shortto t}$ to $t$ to obtain the inverse flow $F_{t \shortto 0}$ which is then used to backward warp $I_0$ to $t$~\cite{Baker_IJCV_2011, Herbst_OTHER_2009}.

-Splatting naturally leads to holes in the warped result, due to not only occlusions but also divergent flow fields.
+Splatting naturally leads to holes in the warped result due to not only occlusions but also divergent flow fields.
 As shown in Figure~\ref{fig:widesplatting}, splatting with a divergent flow results in small holes even in contiguous areas.
 To fill these holes, we replace the default bilinear splatting kernel, which only has a footprint of $2 \times 2$, with a $4 \times 4$ Gaussian kernel.
-Note that such a wider kernel would lead to blurrier results when splatting colors, but it does not affect the clarity in our approach where we splat flows and then backward warp the image.
+Note that such a wider kernel would lead to blurrier results when splatting colors, but it does not affect the clarity in our approach where we splat inverse flows and then backward warp the image.

 After these careful considerations we are able to faithfully warp $I_0$ to $I_{0 \shortto t}$ and $I_1$ to $I_{1 \shortto t}$, but we cannot simply average these individual results to obtain the desired $I_t$ since some pixels are more reliable than others as shown in Figure~\ref{fig:mergemetrics}.
 As such, we introduce an auxiliary map $M^\text{merge}$ that weights the individual results before merging them to obtain $I_t$ as: